Chaco Canyon Consulting

 Managers of global operations, sponsors of global projects, team leads, project managers and team members.

-Available in formats from one hour to one day.
-The longer formats allow for more coverage or more material, more experiential training and deeper understanding of issues specific to your workgroup.
+Available formats range from 50 minutes to one full day.
+The longer formats allow for more coverage or more material, more experiential content and deeper understanding of issues specific to audience experience.

 Support